 Key Takeaways

-We covered what does CV mean for jobs, when to use it and a few tips on how to write one.
-Let’s wrap it up with a few key points:
+We covered what a CV means for jobs, when to use it, and a few tips on how to write one.
+Let’s wrap up with a few key points: